Saint Anne, Alderney

-St Anne or Saint Anne is the capital and the main town of Alderney in the Channel Islands.
+Saint Anne is the main town of Alderney in the Channel Islands.

 Geography

 Saint Anne is located about 10 mi off the coast of Auderville in the Manche department of the Normandy region of north-western France.
 As of 2010, it has an estimated population of 2,000, compared to an estimated 2,400 who actually live on the island; they have traditional names such as vaches (French for cows) and lapins (French for rabbits, given after the rabbits found in the island).
 The town dominates much of the island, almost extending up to the Braye Harbour to its north, which is the main port of entry to the island and the town.
 It is located on a high ground at the centre of the island on the northwest direction.

 Victoria Street, founded in 1836 and serving as the town's main thoroughfare, is the commercial hub with shops, pubs and restaurants, along with banking and post office services flanking both sides of the street.
 The museum presents pictures of the island with dramatic presentation of its military history; the town and the island having earned the epithet "Gibraltar of the Channel" during wartime.
 France is seen from here, as it is only 8 mi away from the island.
 The Alderney Journal, the locally produced newspaper, has an office on Ollivier Street.

 The Luftwaffe command bunker and tower and the German naval tactical headquarters were both located in St Anne during the Second World War.

-St Anne is also the name of the only parish (Church of England) in the island.
+St Anne is also the name of the only Church of England parish in the island.
 The ancient parish church dedicated to the Virgin Mary, which was at the lower end of the main street, fell into ruins and was replaced in the late 1580s by a chapel of St. Anne.
 The parish church of St. Anne was renovated in 1850.
 After the Second World War, the church was renovated again.